Josemat/Josemat/README.md

-- 👋 Hi, I’m @Josemat aka Emmanuel Tulian
+- 👋 Hi, I’m @Josemat a.k.a.
+Jose Emmanuel Tulian
 - 👀 I’m interested in become a self-taught dev
 - 🌱 I’m currently learning java, javascript, HTML, CSS, Bootstrap.
 Always learning
 - 💞️ I’m looking to collaborate on improving our lives and bring easyness and cool solutions to our day to day.